Miguelepst/test1/GIT-EXP-DICC.md

 Refs: #123
                     #
                     #
+git commit -m "     :" Sin cerrar comillas
+                    #
+git commit -m "fix: prevent racing of requests
+>>
+>> Introduce a request id and a reference to latest request.
+Dismiss incoming responses other than from latest request.
+>>
+>> Remove timeouts which were used to mitigate the racing issue but are obsolete now.
+>>
+>> Reviewed-by: Z
+>> Refs: #123"      : cierras comiilas y enter, el resultado es igual al del ejemplo
+                    #
+                    #Resutado igual:
+                    #
+fix: prevent racing of requests

+Introduce a request id and a reference to latest request.
+Dismiss incoming responses other than from latest request.

+Remove timeouts which were used to mitigate the racing issue but are obsolete now.

+Reviewed-by: Z
+Refs: #123
+                    #
+                    #
                     : Commit message with multi-paragraph body and multiple footers
                     #Se trata de un fix, no posee scope, aqui vemos la descripcion, vemos un resumen un poco mas detallado.
                     # y final mente en el pie de pagina podemos ver que esta revisado o se ha hecho per programin (progrmacion entre dos perdonas par) junto con otra persona